-- Genome Trakr: Using Genomics to Identify Food Contamination
+- GenomeTrakr: Using Genomics to Identify Food Contamination

-The CFSAN Genomics team is coordinating efforts by State and Federal public health to sequence pathogens collected from foodborne outbreaks, contaminated food products and environmental sources.
-The genome sequences will be archived in an open-access genomic reference database called Genome Trakr, that can be used to find the contamination sources of current and future outbreaks; to better understand the environmental conditions associated with the contamination of agricultural products; and to help develop new rapid methods and culture independent tests.
+The FDA Foods Whole Genome Sequencing Staff is coordinating efforts by public health officials to sequence pathogens collected from foodborne outbreaks, contaminated food products and environmental sources.
+The genome sequences are archived in an open-access genomic reference database called GenomeTrakr, that can be used: to find the contamination sources of current and future outbreaks; to better understand the environmental conditions associated with the contamination of agricultural products; and to help develop new rapid methods and culture independent tests.

 - GenomeTraker Fast Facts

 Includes updates on the number of pathogens sequenced

 - Video overview of how foodborne pathogens are isolated from a food sample and sequenced